 What If I Want to Work in Retirement?

-But getting a part-time job after retiring early may reduce your Social Security benefit amount until you reach your full retirement age.
+Sometimes leaving the workforce is neither feasible nor appealing.
+That’s why some retirees find part-time jobs to pass the time or earn extra money.
+Getting a part-time job after retiring early may reduce your benefit amount until you reach full retirement age.
 The SSA may withhold a certain amount of money from your benefit check if your earnings exceed the annual limit.
-For 2017, your benefits will be reduced by $1 for every $2 you earn above $16,920.
-If you’ll reach your full retirement age in 2017, your benefits will be reduced by $1 for every $3 you earn above a different limit ($44,880) up until the month you turn 67.
+For 2022, your benefits will be reduced by $1 for every $2 you earn above $19,560.

 Can Too Many Early Retirees Affect Social Security?